Toki: Going Ape Spit

 |Sound driver: SMPS 68000|

 Toki: Going Ape Spit, called JuJu Densetsu (ＪｕＪｕ伝説) in Japan, is an update to the arcade game Toki, and was released for the Sega Mega Drive in 1992.
 Though it retains the original story, gameplay rules and music as the original arcade release, there are now more levels.
-The original was roughly 20 minutes long, the Sega Mega Drive version is about 60 minutes long.

 In the game the player guides a man named Toki turned into a spitting monkey who must save the princess Miho from the evil witch doctor Vookimedlo.
 The player must travel through various 2D worlds, defeating enemies by spitting at them or jumping on their heads, while avoiding obstacles.